rust-lang/rustc-dev-guide/src/stability.md

 - If a `const fn` makes use of unstable language features or intrinsics.
   (The compiler will tell you to add the attribute if you run into this.)
 - If a `const fn` is `#[stable]` but not yet intended to be const-stable.
-- To change the feature get that is required to call a const-unstable intrinsic.
+- To change the feature gate that is required to call a const-unstable intrinsic.

 Const-stability differs from regular stability in that it is *recursive*: a `#[rustc_const_unstable(...)]` function cannot even be indirectly called from stable code.
 This is